 How Can I Stop My Wedding Guests Catching Coronavirus?

-If you decide to go ahead with your wedding and you have a wedding website, why not add information from or link to the NHS hygiene guidelines?
+If you’re going ahead with your 2020 wedding once lockdown is lifted and you have a wedding website, why not add information from or link to the NHS hygiene guidelines?
 This will ensure all guests are up to date with how best to ward off infection and stop the spread.
 We would totally suggest hand-washing in time to the chorus of “Marry You” by Bruno Mars, but that’s just us.

 Bernadette also advises that couples put special measures in place on the day: “Ask the venue if they have antibacterial soap in the restrooms, ask for disposable paper hand towels over fluffy soft hand towels.
-Ask for hand sanitisers to be placed in the toilets and think about having staff spritz every guest with high quality alcohol-based sanitisers.”
-If you really don’t want to risk infection getting in the way of your honeymoon plans, “you might want to suggest no kissing the bride or groom!”.
+Ask for hand sanitisers to be placed in the toilets and think about having staff spritz every guest with high quality alcohol-based sanitisers.
+You could have masks provided for everyone to wear except the couples themselves, why not have this in a personal pretty gift bag along with sanitiser?”

 How Can I Help Make Guests Who Can’t Attend Due to Coronavirus Feel Part of the Day?